-EGH Attorneys Jason Tuttle and Katie A. King recovered $100,000 in worker’s compensation death benefits for the estate of a 21 year old shot and killed while working on the floor of a North Carolina warehouse facility.
+EGH Attorney Jason Tuttle recovered $100,000 in worker’s compensation death benefits for the estate of a 21 year old shot and killed while working on the floor of a North Carolina warehouse facility.

 The deceased was an employee of a temp agency and had been assigned to a material handler role in a warehouse facility, where he worked third shift.
 The deceased had been working for less than two weeks at the warehouse, when an employee of the warehouse brought a gun to work.
 The shooter opened fire directly at the deceased.
 The deceased did not survive long enough to receive medical treatment.

 The shooter fled the warehouse, but was later arrested and charged with First Degree Murder.
 The shooter had no criminal history beyond speeding tickets.